mroukema/chrumm-keyboard-trackball/README.md

 Features
 --------

-Chrumm features a column staggered layout with simple thumb clusters.
+Chrumm features a column staggered layout with two row thumb clusters.
-The right side has an additional column, to better approximate the standard ANSI layout, and to provide dedicated arrow keys.
+The left side has an additional column, to provide dedicated arrow keys.
-A central encoder allows for rotational input.

 The body is a robust monoblock without visible screws.
 It has integrated split, tent, and tilt angles, similar to commercial ergonomic boards.
-The palm rests and the USB cable are firmly attached, so that everything can be moved around without hassle.
+The palm rests are firmly attached, so that everything can be moved around without hassle.

-The STL files are generated programmatically, with a pure Python package that has no dependencies.
-They are optimized for FFF 3D printing.
-Most parts are printed sideways, to produce a smooth surface without the need of post-processing.
+The starting point STL files are generated programmatically, with a pure Python package that has no dependencies.
+This fork has heavily modified the STLs post generation however.
-Custom supports minimize the print time and filament cost.

-The body houses two reversible, bendable, interconnected PCBs.
-They are powered by a Raspberry Pi Pico.

 Layout
 ------